 The power of community

-With National Friendship Day approaching, we caught up with a group of neighbours at our Woods Meadow development, to find out how they went from strangers to friends for life – and how to go about meeting people in your new community of homeowners.
+We caught up with a group of neighbours at our Woods Meadow development, to find out how they went from strangers to friends for life – and how to go about meeting people in your new community of homeowners.

 Images supplied by @roseberryeverafter, @theharrodsathome, @hadleighhome2020 and @woodsmeadowsouter